 “We have offered our prices for the institutions that requested buses.
 But the buses require lots of infrastructures (including charming centers) and the price is quite expensive,” he said.

-Origins Business requested Fitsum about the expensive price of the electric vehicles.
+Origins Business also asked Fitsum regarding the expensive price of the electric vehicles.

 The price of electric vehicles is much higher than the gasoline cars internationally, he responds.